 Cooper’s Hawks are found in mature forest, open woodlands, wood edges, and river groves, and they nest in coniferous, deciduous, and mixed woods, typically those with tall trees and with openings or edge habitat nearby.
 They are known to feed mostly on birds and small mammals, hunting by stealth, approaching their prey through dense cover and then pouncing.

-Read more : Fat Balls For Birds
+Read more : Do Birds Eat Butterflies?

 In courtship, both sexes may fly over territory with slow, exaggerated wingbeats, and the male feeds the female for up to a month before she begins laying eggs.